Sleep Struggles: ADHD and Falling Asleep When Bored

 These three approaches aim to provide relief from restlessness at night and enable individuals with ADHD to get more restful sleep while still managing their disorder effectively during waking hours.

-With appropriate lifestyle modifications and behavioural interventions tailored to each individual’s needs, people living with ADHD can improve their overall through improved sleep patterns.
+With appropriate lifestyle modifications and behavioural interventions tailored to each individual’s needs, people living with ADHD can improve their overall quality of life through improved sleep patterns.

 Frequently Asked Questions